 Virtual machine configuration under one of the following conditions:

-When the number of virtual processors configured for the virtual machine is more than the number of logical processors on the destination server.
+When the number of virtual processors that are configured for the virtual machine is greater than the number of logical processors on the destination server.

-When the memory configured for a virtual machine is greater than the available memory on the destination server.
+When the memory that is configured for a virtual machine is greater than the available memory on the destination server.

 Hyper-V role migration involves moving the virtual machines, virtual networks, and all the associated settings from one physical computer to another physical computer in the enterprise.
 The process supports moving from a server running Hyper-V in Windows Server 2012 to a server running Hyper-V in Windows Server 2012 R2.
-The Hyper-V role is not dependent on any other roles.
+The Hyper-V role does not depend on any other roles.

-The migration tools include cmdlets that you can use to perform some of the tasks required to migrate the Hyper-V role as well as script or automate the migration process.
+The migration tools include Windows PowerShell cmdlets that you can use to perform some of the tasks that are required to migrate the Hyper-V role and script or to automate the migration process.

-In previous versions of Hyper-V you were required to shut down a virtual machine before moving it to a new server.
-If done properly downtime was limited but still there was downtime.
-A new feature in Windows Server 2012 R2, cross version live migration, supports moving a running virtual machine from Windows Server 2012 to Windows Server 2012 R2.
-The Export cmdlet captures the majority of the Hyper-V settings that are required to perform a successful migration, including the virtual machine configurations, virtual networks, and virtual hard disks.
-Now you have the ability to decide how to move virtual machines to Windows Server 2012 R2, where in the past your options where limited.
+In previous versions of Hyper-V, you were required to shut down a virtual machine before you moved it to a new server.
+If the move was performed correctly, downtime was limited, but still, there was downtime.
+A new feature in Windows Server 2012 R2, cross-version live migration, supports moving a running virtual machine from Windows Server 2012 to Windows Server 2012 R2.
+The Windows PowerShell Export-VM cmdlet captures the majority of the Hyper-V settings that are required to perform a successful migration, which includes the virtual machine configurations, virtual networks, and virtual hard disks.
+Now you can decide how to move virtual machines to Windows Server 2012 R2, where in the past, your options where limited.